mmitch/list-zfs-snapshots/README.md

   of other snapshots – this is a byproduct of the copy-on-write semantics and completely normal._

+* Calling `list-zfs-snapshots` with the name of a snapshot as first argument followed by either `after` or `before` as second argument will list all other snapshots of in the corresponding volume that have been created either after or before the given snapshot.
+  The output contains only the snapshot names and is ordered by snapshot creation time.

 * Calling `list-zfs-snapshots` with either `-h` or `--help` as first argument will show a brief help text.